IndicoDataSolutions/indico-client-python/docsrc/workflow-intro.rst

 extraction model predictions, and finally output as a JSON where it can be processed into your organization's systems.

 Using the Indico API, your organization has flexibility to customize the processes described above.
-For example, you can set up push notifications to alert you when a document has receieved its predictions and/or when it has been human reviewed.
+For example, you can set up push notifications to alert you when a document has received its predictions and/or when it has been human reviewed.
 You can also apply custom functions to model output prior to human review to standardize fields and/or automatically accept certain predictions without a human-in-the-loop review (note: you should be very cautious in the types of predictions you auto-accept).